 - The Stand: The Kid would PISS Coors if he could!
 Yeeeeehawwwww!

 - The Dresden Files: Describes nicely the general reaction of most people to Mac's beer.
-A homemade brewer, he has many flavors and regularly enters beer competitions.
+Mac is a small-scale craft brewer and bar owner, who only serves his own brews.
+He has a wide variety of brews and regularly enters beer competitions.
 Since he serves it warm, English-style, the sequence usually goes: dubious look, sip, surprised look, chug.
-And that's the usual beer.
-There are certain beers he saves for special occasions.
+And that's his standard beer.
+There are certain beers he saves for special occasions, which are a cut above that.

 - When he gives Dresden and Sargent Murphy some of it after she chases off one of the Billy Goats Gruffnote Dresden describes that particular brew as "God's beer."